 A sidechain is an independent blockchain whose native currency is pegged to the value of another blockchain currency automatically by using proofs of payment.
 There is a 2-way peg when two currencies can be exchanged freely, automatically, and without incurring in a price negotiation.
 In RSK, the Smart Bitcoin (RBTC) is two-way pegged to the BTC.

 In practice, when BTC is exchanged for RBTC, no currency is “transferred” between blockchains in a single transaction.
 When a transfer occurs, some BTCs are locked in Bitcoin and the same amount of RBTC is unlocked in RSK.
 When RBTC needs to be converted back into BTC, the RBTC get locked again in RSK and the same amount of BTC are unlocked in Bitcoin.

 Fully trust-minimized and third-party-free two-way pegs can be created if two platforms have Turing-complete smart-contracts.
-But since Bitcoin does not currently support smart-contracts nor native opcodes to validate external SPV proofs, part of the two-way peg system in RSK requires trust on a set of a semi-trusted third-party (STTP), that we collectively call the Federation.
+But since Bitcoin currently supports neither smart-contracts nor native opcodes to validate external SPV proofs, part of the 2-way peg system in RSK requires trust on a set of a semi-trusted third-party (STTP), that we collectively call the RSK Federation.
 No single STTP can control the locked BTCs, but only a majority of them has the ability to release BTC funds.
 Each STTP has a key to protect the BTC that are locked, and upcon receiving commands from the RSK blockchain, it unlocks the BTC that need to be transferred back into Bitcoin.
 Note that if a user transfers BTC into RBTC and back, they will normally not receive bitcoins that are directly connected by UTXOs with the original BTC sent.
-Therefore, do not lock RBTC for specific users, but for the whole RSK network.
+RBTC is not locked for specific users, and instead are locked across the entire RSK network.